mjordan/islandora_solr_collection_family_tree/README.md

 # Possible performance optimizations

 The proposed approach could potentially perform quite a few Solr queries, depending on how far the initial object is from the Islandora top-level collection, and the proof of concept implementation performs these queries within nested `foreach` loops.

-If the general approach is sound, implementations may want to find ways of reducing the number of queries or optimizing performance in other ways.
+If the general approach described here is sound, implementations may want to find ways of reducing the number of queries or optimizing performance in other ways.
 For example:

-* Do as few Solr queries as possible, e.g., if we know that the object is not a page, ignore RELS_EXT_isMemberOf_uri_mt
+* Perform as few Solr queries as possible, e.g., if we know that the object is not a page, ignore RELS_EXT_isMemberOf_uri_mt
-* Cache an object's family tree so we don't need to repeat the Solr queries
+* Cache an object's family tree so we don't need to repeat the Solr queries, using Drupal's native caching mechanism
 * Parallelize the Solr queries that get the membership relationship data

 # Todo